CosmosContracts/junoswap-docs/developers/create-an-amm-pool.md

 JunoSwap AMM pools are created by interacting with the JunoSwap smart contract.
 These instructions will outline the arguments for your command and the procedure to successfully create your AMM pool on the JunoSwap smart contract.

-An AMM pool can be created with any combination of native token, IBC coins and CW20 coins.
-Developing CW20 coins is outside the scope of this documentation.
+An AMM pool can be created with any combination of native token, IBC coins and CW20 token.
+Developing CW20 token is outside the scope of this documentation.
 Refer to information [here](https://docs.junonetwork.io/smart-contracts-and-junod-development/tutorial-erc-20) to get started.

 To create a new AMM pool, you will need to have the correct `denom` designations for your coins.
 In this example, we will be using native JUNO and IBC SCRT.
 The `denom` for these coins are: